dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 > ⭐ **Pro Tip** Use `oc explain placement` to find the information I reformatted below.

 **Here is how the placement policy combines with other selection methods to determine a matching list of ManagedClusters:**

 1. Kubernetes clusters are registered with hub as cluster-scoped `ManagedClusters`
 2. `ManagedClusters` are organized into cluster-scoped `ManagedClusterSets`
-3. `ManagedClusterSets` are bound to workload namespaces
+3. `ManagedClusterSets` are bound to workload namespaces using `ManagedClusterSetBindings`
 4. Namespace-scoped `Placements` specify a _slice_ of `ManagedClusterSets` which select a working set of _potential_ `ManagedClusters`
 5. Then `Placements` _subselect_ from that working set using label/claim selection.

 ## Subselecting from Cluster Sets with Predicates

 A placement can explicitly list the ClusterSets of interest or it can simply list the cluster label selectors.
 BUT the universe of possible clusters is constrained to those bound to the namespace via the [managed cluster set bindings]({{< ref "#managedclustersetbindings" >}}).